Introduction to QCD: Introduction

 In addition, or perhaps as a consequence, the field of QCD is currently experiencing something of a revolution.
 On the perturbative side, new methods to compute scattering amplitudes with very high particle multiplicities are being developed, together with advanced techniques for combining such amplitudes with all-orders resummation frameworks.
 On the non-perturbative side, the wealth of data on soft-physics processes from the LHC is forcing us to reconsider the reliability of the standard fragmentation models, and heavy-ion collisions are providing new insights into the collective behavior of hadronic matter.
 The study of cosmic rays impinging on the Earth's atmosphere challenges our ability to extrapolate fragmentation models from collider energy scales to the region of ultra-high energy cosmic rays.
 And finally, dark-matter annihilation processes in space may produce hadrons, whose spectra are sensitive to the modeling of fragmentation.

-In the following, we shall focus squarely on QCD for mainstream collider physics.
-This includes factorization, hard processes, infrared safety, parton showers and matching, event generators, hadronization, and the so-called underlying event.
-While not covering everything, hopefully these topics can also serve at least as stepping stones to more specialized issues that have been left out, such as twistor-inspired techniques, heavy flavors, or forward physics, or to topics more tangential to other fields, such as lattice QCD or heavy-ion physics.
+In the following, we shall focus on QCD for mainstream collider physics.
+This includes the basics of SU(3), colour factors, the running of $\alpha_s$, factorisation, hard processes, infrared safety, parton showers and matching, event generators, hadronisation, and the so-called underlying event.
+While not covering everything, hopefully these topics can also serve at least as stepping stones to more specialised issues that have been left out, such as twistor-inspired techniques, heavy flavours, polarisation, or forward physics, or to topics more tangential to other fields, such as axions, lattice QCD, or heavy-ion physics.